357.021 Court administrator of district court; fees.

 (2) Certified copy of any instrument from a civil or criminal proceeding, $10, and $5 for an uncertified copy.

-(12) For recording notary commission, $100, of which, notwithstanding subdivision 1a, paragraph (b), $80 must be forwarded to the commissioner of finance to be deposited in the state treasury and credited to the general fund.
+(11) For recording notary commission, $25, of which, notwithstanding subdivision 1a, paragraph (b), $20 must be forwarded to the state treasurer to be deposited in the state treasury and credited to the general fund.

-(13) Filing a motion or response to a motion for modification of child support, a fee fixed by rule or order of the Supreme Court.
+(12) Filing a motion or response to a motion for modification of child support, a fee fixed by rule or order of the supreme court.

 Subd.
 3. Payment in advance.
 All fees of said court administrators, except in criminal proceedings, shall be paid in advance at or prior to the time of the performance of any service requiring payment of such fees, and said court administrator shall not proceed in any matter requiring the payment of fees until the full amount of the same is paid.